-- Make an online gift

-To give online by credit card, please visit www.mcckc.edu/donate.

--Make a gift by phone

-Call 816.604.1195 to talk to a member of the MCC Foundation.

--Make a gift by check or money order
+- -Make a gift online at www.mcckc.edu/donate. - -Make a gift by phone by calling 816.604.1195 - -Make a gift by check or money order payable to MCC Foundation MCC Foundation 3200 Broadway Kansas City, MO 64111

-Make the donation payable to:

-Metropolitan Community College Foundation

-3200 Broadway

-Kansas City, MO 64111

--Make a pledge

-To have a form mailed or electronically mailed to you, call 816.601.1195 -Payroll Deduction

-If you are a faculty or staff member and would like to contribute via payroll deduction, please complete the Foundation Pledge form found on the MCC infoexchange under forms/foundation.
+If you are a faculty or staff member who would like to make a gift through payroll deduction, please complete the Foundation Pledge form found on the MCC Info Exchange under forms/foundation.